-As December quickly approaches, we are all starting to feel the spirit of the holidays in the air.
-With that, comes the stress of the season . . .the concerts, the parties, the visitors, the commitments and of course, the inundation of commercialized craziness.
+As Christmas quickly approaches, we are all starting to feel the spirit of the holidays in the air.
+With that, comes the stress of the season… the events, the parties, the visitors, the commitments and of course, the inundation of commercialized craziness.
 Let’s face it, we all want to make the season magical for our kids, but are we all going to need a holiday from our holiday?

-Bring on the friends and family, the laughs, the tears and the moments.
-This year, I invite us all to continue creating those moments and make those real memories for our kids that will bring a smile to their faces to last a lifetime, long after the toys and gifts have been forgotten.
+Bring on the friends and family, the laughs, the tears, and the moments.
+This year, I invite us all to continue creating those Christmas traditions and make those real memories for our kids.
+The ones that bring a smile to their faces, long after the toys and gifts have been forgotten.

 1. Advent Tower of Books